 The scene begins in a forest clearing on a cold, misty morning, where the party has resumed their so-far fruitless search.
-In addition to Boinger, Zereth, Bardan, and Murray, the party includes two "hired men-at-arms" (see descriptions below), horses and a pack mule carrying tools, including a shovel.
+In addition to Boinger, Zereth, Bardan, and Murray, the party includes two "hired men-at-arms" (see descriptions below), horses and a pack mule carrying tools, including a shovel (a tool not found in the OD&D/Holmes equipment lists, but which we could add).
 These additions are the results of the planning at the Green Dragon in the previous scene, where "horse power" and "mercenary men-at-arms" were discussed, among other topics.
 Holmes' first-ever published D&D article described his rules for generating such men-at-arms; see "Warrior-for-Hire", which appeared Alarums & Excursions in early 1976.
 Also, in the introduction to the Zenopus dungeon in the Basic rulebook, Holmes recommends that a small party employ "one or more men-at-arms".

 Here we see Murray in action for the first time; at the Green Dragon he was an unseen observer.
 The first impression is of a prickly personality.
 Murray grumbles about the weather, snaps at his companions, and grunts an angry reply at Zereth when teased.